djpogo/strapi-node-upload/README.md

 ## project

-a simple **Song** entity will be filled by a node process, using strapis restful api and its role based access.
+a reduced **Song** (Title, File) entity will be filled by a node process, using strapis restful api and its role based access.

 This Repository is all about the **[node-import.js](node-import.js)** file.